 Ontology process: The system first infers that the family requires a hypoallergenic dog.
 It next must infer from the large family that there are children.
-Thus, it requires a breed that is good with children, friendly, and has a high energy level.
-Using this information, the system will query for breeds that are hypoallergenic, good with children, high amounts of energy, friendly, and very
+Thus, it requires a breed that is safe around

 2. What dog breeds are good for students living in apartments?